Supplement Compliance Risks: What Can Go Wrong

 Warning Letters

-FDA issues dozens of warning letters to supplement companies each year.
+The FDA regularly issues warning letters to supplement companies for cGMP violations and unauthorized health claims.
 These are public documents.
 They appear in search results.
 Retailers check them.
 A warning letter on your manufacturer's record raises questions about every product they make.

 Direct cost: $0 (it's a letter).
 Real cost: lost retailer relationships, consumer trust damage, legal review expenses ($5,000 to $20,000+).